thkwznk/aseprite-scripts/ROADMAP.md

 Update v2.0.0:

+- [Fix] After changing displays a dialog can be stuck out of screen
+- [Fix] Opening a submenu too close to the bottom of the screen the subdialog is clipped
 - [Improvement] Add sliders to resize color in the palette and thumbnails on the timeline
 - [Improvement] Add a button to make a new brush from selection
 - [Improvement] Add buttons for switching layers up/down, changing their visibility, locking them, and selecting layer content